Community Health Promotion (Revision 9)

 - Unit 1: Community Health Nursing

-- Unit 6: Developing Health Promotion Programs: Community Diagnosis and Planning
+- Unit 6: Developing a Community Diagnosis and Planning a Health Promotion Program

-- Unit 7: Developing Health Promotion Programs: Implementation and Evaluation
+- Unit 7: Implementing and Evaluating a Health Promotion Program

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.